Archibald Sinclair, 1st Viscount Thurso: Second World War

 When Churchill formed an all-party coalition government in 1940, Sinclair entered the cabinet as Secretary of State for Air.
 During the May 1940 British war cabinet crisis after the fall of France he sided with Churchill against Lord Halifax's plan to seek a negotiated settlement with Nazi Germany mediated by Fascist Italy.

-His first task was to work with the Royal Air Force in planning the Battle of Britain.
-Towards the end of the war, he found himself at odds with Churchill, arguing against Bomber Harris's strategy for the Bombing of Dresden and other German cities.
-In 1942 he did convince Churchill and his cabinet not to carry out reprisals on German villages for war atrocities such as the Lidice massacre.
+Sinclair's first task was to work with the Royal Air Force in planning the Battle of Britain.
+Towards the end of the war, he found himself at odds with Churchill, arguing against Bomber Harris' strategy for the Bombing of Dresden and other German cities.
+He was not a strong political personality: Max Hastings reports that he was often regarded as the "Head of School's fag" to Churchill, and as the political mouthpiece rather than the master of Air Chief Marshals Portal and Harris.
+However, in 1942 he did convince Churchill and his cabinet not to carry out reprisals on German villages for war atrocities such as the Lidice massacre.

 Sinclair remained a minister until May 1945, when the coalition ended.
 In the 1945 general election, he lost his seat.
 His margin of defeat was narrow: he came in third place, with the victor Eric Gandar Dower having 61 votes more.